 Recognize Patterns Rather than Rules

 I have absolutely no sense of Chinese grammar, or grammar terms, yet I am quite fluent.
-I have seen books that introduce special grammar terms for Chinese.
-I don’t think they are necessary.
-It is better to get used to the patterns that Chinese uses to express things we express in English, using English patterns.
+I have seen books that introduce special grammar terms for Chinese but I don’t think they are necessary.
+It is better to get used to the patterns that Chinese uses to express things that we express in English using English patterns.
 Chinese has a rather uncomplicated grammar, one of the pleasures of learning Chinese.
 There are no declensions, conjugations, genders, verb aspects, complicated tenses or other sources of confusion that are found in many European languages.

-Tip number three is to focus on patterns, write them out, say them to yourself, use them when speaking, and watch for them when you listen and read.
+Tip number three is to focus on patterns, write them out, say them to yourself, use them when speaking or writing, and watch for them when you listen and read.

 Read More than You Can Handle